naddison36/tx2uml/README.md

                                In them middle is colon ":" that separates the two lists.
                                Right of the colon ":" is a comma-separated list of addresses that have verified source code.
                                For example: --mapSource 0x88e6a0c2ddd26feeb64f039a2c41296fcb3f5640:0x8f8EF111B67C04Eb1641f5ff19EE54Cda062f163
-  -h, --help                   display help for command
+  -hb, --hideBalances          Hides the changes in ether and token balances at the bottom. (default: false) -h, --help                   display help for command
 ```